VenturaNotes/Knowledge/Computer Science/Data Structures/Donald R. Sheehy/(Home Page) A First Course on Data Structures in Python.md

 	- “Turn bugs into tests.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=45&annotation=BK5ATMFQ))
 		- “Write a specific test to reveal the bug, then fix it.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=45&annotation=8VTE3TEV))
 	- “Test the [[public interface]].” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=45&annotation=2NF959KW))
-		- “don’t need to or want to test the private methods of a class.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=45&annotation=R3TLHT25))
+		- “don't need to or want to test the private methods of a class.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=45&annotation=R3TLHT25))
 		- “should treat the test code as a user of the class and it should make no assumptions about private attributes.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=45&annotation=ILYPRVR9))
-			- “if a private gets renamed or refactored, you don’t have to change the tests.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=45&annotation=R5VEFD34))
+			- “if a private gets renamed or refactored, you don't have to change the tests.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=45&annotation=R5VEFD34))
 ### (4.5) Testing and Object-Oriented Design
 - “In [[object-oriented design]], we divide the code into classes”
 	- “These classes have certain relationships sometimes induced by [[inheritance]] or [[composition]].” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=46&annotation=Y7VC6H7K))